 - Scrub the area with a scrub brush and the solution.

 - Once the general cleaning is completed, you are ready to tackle the stain.
-Use the cleaner designated for the particular stain you are working to remove.
+Use the cleaner designated for the particular stain you are working to remove from the list above.
 Try several different cleaners to find which one works best on the particular stain for your siding.

 - Fill a bucket with hot water and either add the cleaner to it or have it ready to go.